 - Limes, shredded Monterey Jack cheese and plain Greek yogurt or sour cream for topping the chili

-- Sautè the vegetables until tender, about 3 minutes, then add in the diced green chiles and sautè another 1-2 minutes.
+- Sauté the vegetables until tender, about 3 minutes, then add in the diced green chiles and corn and sauté another minute.

-- Add in the shredded chicken and remaining cannellini beans and simmer for another 5 minutes.
+- Add the shredded chicken, cilantro and remaining cannellini beans to the soup and simmer for another 5 minutes.
 Squeeze in the lime juice, stir, and taste for seasoning.
 Add more salt and pepper as needed.

 - Serve the chili topped with shredded Monterey Jack cheese, more cilantro, a squeeze of lime juice and plain Greek yogurt or sour cream if desired.